| Sponge Bob and Spider-person |

 the Olmec, Aztec, and Maya civilizations.

 The holiday is celebrated joyfully with food, music, or parades with elaborate costumes in the bigger cities.
-The emphasis is on honoring the lives of the dead, rather than fearing evil or malevolent spirits.
+The emphasis is on honouring the lives of the dead, rather than fearing evil or malevolent spirits.

-Flowers being delivered via UltraMar for Day of the Dead |
+| Flowers being delivered via UltraMar for Day of the Dead |

 Our traditional North American Halloween merriments

-are small in comparison to the Día de los Muertos celebrations – but various
+are small in comparison to the Día de Los Muertos celebrations – but various

 North American and European symbols such as witches, pumpkins, vampires, bats